Note: due to review by PSMA, the last data release was February 2019.

-In many cases, facilities such as the following are not known by any address:
+In many cases, facilities such towers and emergency telephones are not known by any address.

 Therefore, Features of Interest includes data that by its nature, may not have a corresponding entry within G-NAF.

 There are more than 400 categories.
-Features of Interest includes three geometry types:
+Features of Interest includes 3 geometry types: